freenas/freenas-docs/userguide/services.rst

    +----------------------+----------------+--------------------------------------------------------------------------------------------------------------------+

-If you are using freedns.afraid.org, see `this forum post
+If you are using "freedns.afraid.org", see `this forum post
 <https://forums.freenas.org/index.php?threads/dynamic-dns-and-freeedns-afraid-org.24455/#post-151746>`_
 for an example working configuration.

+If you are using "he.net", input the domain name for :guilabel:`Username` and input the DDNS key generated for that domain's A entry at the `<he.net>`_ website for :guilabel:`Password`.

 .. index:: FTP, File Transfer Protocol
 .. _FTP: